-There were strict rules for how to handle different kinds of waste.
-Waste water could be disposed of anywhere within the muhala.
+There were strict rules on how to handle different kinds of waste.
+Wastewater could be disposed of anywhere within the muhala.
 Kitchen waste was disposed outside the muhala in a specifically designated place called the dzala.

-Waste water was disposed by anybody who was responsible for washing on a particular day.
-This was usually a woman but if a wife was away her husband would wash his own clothes and dispose of the waste water.
+Wastewater was disposed of by anybody who was responsible for washing on a particular day.
+This was usually a woman but if a wife was away her husband would wash his own clothes and dispose of the wastewater.
 Likewise, kitchen waste was handled by anybody who was responsible for cooking on a particular day.
 This person was mostly a woman but if a couple had no daughters a son could assist his mother.

 Animal waste was mostly handled by the old men (and sometimes women).
 They woke up early in the morning, cleaned the chicken sheds and took the waste to the dzala.
 Usually, they would then sweep the whole muhala helped by their grandchildren.